Medical care could look like something out of a sci-fi film like Star Trek.

 The next step in this advancement may be live appointments using a mobile phone or tablet from anywhere.
 They may be instantaneous, or you may have to prebook a virtual appointment.
 This, of course, won’t work with emergency situations or where a Doctor or nurse will need to assess you to make a diagnosis, but it will be useful for routine check-ups and more basic assessments.
 It’s also possible that health devices could work in tandem with this system.
 These may include blood pressure or heart rate, monitors, blood sugar monitoring devices and more.

 The millennial generation is quite open to technology, so this might be the avenue for them to visit the doctors more often.
 You have to admit it would be very convenient and save a tremendous amount of time and since it is so convenient, we may also opt in to see the doctor more often.
 Not only would this be a game changer it could open us up to specialists around the world for greater health care options and other points of view not readily available to us.

 Employers would love this because staff members could see a Doctor while on lunch or break rather than taking the entire day off.
 People who work often push Doctor visits aside even though they need to see one because it’s hard to get the time off.
 This could help us be healthier overall.
 Doctors could order blood work based on the virtual assessment and then revisit in a follow-up appointment when the results come in to discuss the next steps.

 What would this look like?
 How will it work?

-Virtual doctor visits can free up waiting rooms in clinics, Doctors offices, and emergency rooms and efficiently handle all the minor aches and health concerns.
+Virtual visits can free up waiting rooms in clinics, pharmacies, doctor’s offices, and emergency rooms and efficiently handle all the minor aches and health concerns.
 This approach could ultimately save more lives and free up time for everyone.